Murder of Ashling Murphy: Others convicted

-On 13 June 2023, Gardaí arrested five other Slovakian nationals, identified as Jozef Puška's wife, his two brothers, and their wives.
+On 13 June 2023, Gardaí arrested five other Slovak nationals, identified as Jozef Puška's wife, his two brothers, and their wives.
 All five appeared at Tullamore District Court the following day, facing charges connected to obstructing the murder investigation and prosecution.
 At Tullamore District Court on 20 December 2023, they were sent forward for trial at the Central Criminal Court.

 The trial of Puška's brothers—Marek Puška, aged 36, and Ľubomír Puška Jr., aged 38—and their respective wives—Jozefína Grundzová, aged 32, and Viera Gažiová, aged 40—began on 20 May 2025, with Ms. Justice Caroline Biggs presiding over a jury of seven men and five women.
-The jury was told that the three brothers had lived with their respective wives and a combined 14 children at the same address in Mucklagh, Co.
+The jury was told that, at the time of Murphy's murder, the three brothers were living with their respective wives and a combined 14 children at the same address in Mucklagh, Co.
 Offaly.
-It heard that when Gardaí interviewed Marek Puška and Ľubomír Puška Jr. two days after the murder, both men withheld the information that Jozef Puška had returned to that address visibly injured at around 9:30 p.m. on 12 January 2022, that he had admitted to "cutting", "killing", or "seriously injuring" a woman, and that he had travelled to Dublin later that night.
+It heard that when Gardaí interviewed Marek Puška and Ľubomír Puška Jr. two days after the murder, both men withheld the information that Jozef Puška had returned to that address visibly injured at around 9:30 pm on 12 January 2022, that he had admitted to "cutting", "killing", or "seriously injuring" a woman, and that he had travelled to Dublin later that night.
 It also heard that, at some time between 12 and 14 January, Grundzová and Gažiová had burned in the fireplace of their home the bloodstained clothing worn by Jozef Puška on 12 January, while knowing or believing him to have committed murder on that day.
-Marek Puška was said to have been aware of an arrangement for the women to burn the clothing.

 On 17 June 2025, after deliberating for almost 14 hours, the jury found Marek Puška and Ľubomír Puška Jr. guilty by unanimous verdict of withholding information that they knew would be of material assistance to the investigation.
 It found Grundzová and Gažiová guilty by majority verdict of destroying evidence with the intent to impede a prosecution.
 Jozef Puška's wife, Lucia Ištóková, aged 36, had pleaded guilty in pre-trial hearings to withholding information, but her guilty plea was not made public until the trial of the other family members had concluded.

-At sentencing on 22 October, Ashling Murphy's father and sister delivered victim impact statements.
-Ms. Justice Caroline Biggs imposed a headline sentence of 40 months' imprisonment, but reduced it due to mitigating circumstances and also suspended the sentences of the three women for six months after accepting that women in Roma culture "did what they were told."
-Marek Puška and Ľubomír Puška Jr. will each serve 30 months, Gažiová 24 months, Grundzová 21 months, and Ištóková 20 months.
-The judge stated that care arrangements acceptable to Tusla had been put in place for the family members' collective 14 children.
+At sentencing on 22 October, the court heard victim impact statements from Ashling Murphy's sister and father (the latter read by a Garda detective).
+Ms. Justice Caroline Biggs imposed a headline sentence of 40 months' imprisonment but reduced it due to mitigating circumstances.
+She also suspended the sentences of Gažiová, Grundzová, and Ištóková for six months after accepting that women in Roma culture "did what they were told."
+Marek Puška and Ľubomír Puška Jr. are each serving 30 months, while Gažiová is serving 24 months, Grundzová 21 months, and Ištóková 20 months.
+The judge stated that care arrangements acceptable to Tusla had been put in place for their children.